-The Capitalization Grant requires that at least 20% (at least 6% must be used for disadvantaged communities per WIFIA) of assistance provided up to a maximum of 35% of the grant is in the form of additional subsidies (principal forgiveness).
-OEHS has the authority to offer principal forgiveness loans in an amount up to100% of a loan made by the State's DWSRF program.
+The Capitalization Grant requires that at least 20% (at least 6% must be used for disadvantaged communities per WIFIA) of assistance provided up to a maximum of 35% of the grant is in the form of additional subsidies (principal forgiveness) may be used for disadvantaged communities.
+OEHS has the authority to offer principal forgiveness loans in an amount up to 100% of a loan made by the State's DWSRF program.
 The intent of this program is to provide principal forgiveness to those water systems that have significantly higher user rates versus those that may barely meet the disadvantaged criteria.
-The Funding List Detailed Description includes five projects that are eligible to receive \$2,722,616 in subsidization for disadvantaged water systems.
-The 20% amount of the capitalization grant funds is \$2,200,800 so OEHS has a plan to meet the requirement for additional subsidization.
+The Funding List Detailed Description includes six projects that are eligible to receive \$2,558,475 in subsidization for disadvantaged water systems.
+The 20% amount of the capitalization grant funds is \$2,202,200 so OEHS has a plan to meet the requirement for additional subsidization.